SourcePointUSA/android-cmp-app/README.md

 ]
 ```

+## `pubData`
+When the user takes an action within the consent UI, it's possible to attach an arbitrary payload to the action data an have it sent to our endpoints.
+For more information on how to do that check our wiki: [Sending arbitrary data when the user takes an action](https://github.com/SourcePointUSA/android-cmp-app/wiki/Sending-arbitrary-data-when-the-user-takes-an-action)

 ## Frequently Asked Questions
 ### 1. How big is the SDK?
 The SDK is pretty slim, there are no assets, a single dependency, it's just pure code.
 The SDK shouldn't exceed `2 MB`.